Steadfast Public Cloud Meltdown & Spectre Information

 Customers with dedicated hypervisors have not yet all been upgraded to patched Xen 4.8.
 We prioritized public cloud hypervisors due to the higher risk of information exposure in the mixed-user environment.
-We will be reaching out soon to work on upgrades for all remaining customers.
+We are currently working on a plan to bring dedicated hypervisors in line with the public cloud with individual customers.

 Current Risks to VMs

 Due to the way Xen is designed, Linux VMs do not need Meltdown kernel patches inside the VM.
 They already cannot exploit the Meltdown issue using the normal Linux method.
 However, Xen must be fixed to prevent users on Linux VMs from exploiting Xen directly to read the memory of other VMs on the same physical server.